mitsuba-renderer/drjit/src/python/docstr.rst

     Raises an exception is a mismatch is found (e.g., different types, arrays with incompatible numbers of elements, dictionaries with different keys, etc.)

+    When the ``width_consistency`` argument is enabled, an exception will also be raised if there is a mismatch of the vectorization widths of any Dr.Jit type in the pytrees.

 .. topic:: detail_collect_indices

     Return Dr.Jit variable indices associated with the provided data structure.